hydra-dynamix/tax-token-demo/README.md

 ./demo-reset.sh [--full-speed]
 ```

 All scripts that perform transactions support the `--full-speed` flag to disable the 0.75s delay between transactions.
+The `tax_transfer.sh` and `tax_swap_simplified.sh` scripts also support the `--amount` parameter to specify the amount of tokens to transfer or swap.

 ## Key Components